-There are so many things to celebrate this month.
+November has a heritage of blessings!
+There are many things to celebrate.
 It must be the start of the holiday season!
 I hope you and your family take time to reflect on God’s blessings this year (James 1:17).
 To start us off, here are two month-long observances worth mentioning.

 Native American Heritage Month